What is a public hybrid homeschool?

 I like to use an eclectic approach to education.
 I would like to purchase instructional materials throughout the year for each subject.
 Can I continue to order throughout the year?

 The Learning Choice Academy purchases one major textbook or instructional material to be used for each subject for the year.
 However, TLC recognizes the value of offering a variety of resources for student instruction.
-The school has developed a supplemental library at each Resource Center and extensive list of thematic units which may be used.
+The school has developed a supplemental library at each school site and an extensive list of thematic units that may be used.
 Discuss your interests with your EP to select alternative materials.

 Is there an amount of school funds allocated to purchase my student’s curriculum?
 Can I order maps, calculators, and other items as long as I don’t go over that amount?